ahy3nz/data_analysis_example/README.md

 2. In this repo, make a folder (name should be your username).
 Your work should all be saved in this folder.
 3. Given these temperatures, construct a figure that compares the probability distribution of the temperature from the simulation and a normal distribution (with mean and standard deviation equivalent to those from the simulation).
 4. Add, commit, and push your changes to your fork.
 5. When you have finished the assignment, submit a pull request to the main branch.
 A sample figure is provided below
 ![Sample figure](solution.png)

+## Hints
+* Numpy has functions to read a file into an array while ignoring comments
+* Numpy has functions to identify the mean and standard deviation of an array
+* Numpy has functions for generating a points according to a normal distribution
+* Matplotlib has functions to generate a histogram figure, with arguments to create a density histogram.
+* Matplotlib figures have functions to control x/y labels, x/y ticks, x/y ticklabels, titles, and legends